christophlehmann/imageoptimizer/README.md

 # TYPO3 ImageOptimizer Extension

-Lossless jpg/png image optimization.
-Process jpg/png/gif/svg with binaries and parameters of your choice.
+Lossless image optimization.
+Process jpg/png/gif/svg images with binaries and parameters of your choice.

 ## Features

 * Optimize images on upload or after processing (files in `fileadmin/_processed_/`)
 * Binaries, paths and their parameters are configurable
-* Supported image formats: jpg, png, gif, svg

 ## Installation